USS Philadelphia (1776): Fleet development

 During their retreat from Quebec, the Americans carefully took or destroyed all ships on Lake Champlain that might prove useful to the British.
 When Arnold and his troops, making up the rear guard of the army, abandoned Fort Saint-Jean, they burned or sank all the boats that they could not use and set fire to the sawmill and the fort.
 These actions effectively denied the British any hope of immediately moving onto the lake.

 The two sides set about building fleets: the British at Saint-Jean and the Americans at the other end of the lake in Skenesborough (present-day Whitehall, New York).
-While planning Quebec's general defenses in 1775, General Carleton had anticipated the problem of transportation on Lake Champlain, and had requested the provisioning of prefabricated ships from Europe.
+While planning Quebec's general defenses in 1775, Carleton had anticipated the problem of transportation on Lake Champlain and had requested the provisioning of prefabricated ships from Europe.
 Because of this planning, the British were able to assemble a fleet that significantly overpowered that of the Americans.
 In total, the British fleet (25 armed vessels) had more firepower than the Americans' 15 vessels, with more than 80 guns outweighing the 74 smaller American guns.

 The American shipbuilding effort at Skenesborough was overseen by Hermanus Schuyler (possibly a relation of Major General Philip Schuyler), and the outfitting was managed by military engineer Jeduthan Baldwin.
 Schuyler began work in April to produce boats larger and more suitable for combat than the small shallow-draft boats known as bateaux that were used for transport on the lake.
-The process eventually came to involve General Benedict Arnold, who was an experienced ship's captain, and David Waterbury, a Connecticut militia leader with maritime experience.
-Major General Horatio Gates, in charge of the overall defense of the lake, eventually asked Arnold to take more responsibility in the shipbuilding effort because "I am intirely uninform'd as to Marine Affairs."
+The process eventually came to involve Arnold, who was an experienced ship's captain, and David Waterbury, a Connecticut militia leader with maritime experience.
+Major General Horatio Gates, in charge of the overall defense of the lake, asked Arnold to take more responsibility in the shipbuilding effort because "I am intirely uninform'd as to Marine Affairs."

-Construction of Philadelphia
+Construction

-Philadelphia was one of eight gundalows (also called gondolas in contemporary documents) constructed at Skenesboro.
+Philadelphia was one of eight gundalows (also called gondolas in contemporary documents) constructed at Skenesborough.
 She was laid down early in July 1776 and launched in mid-August.
 Constructed primarily of oak, she was larger than a bateaux at 53 ft 2 in long with a beam of 15 ft 2 in.
 She featured a single 36 ft mast with square-rigged sail and topsail, and mounted three cannons, one 12 pdr facing forward and two 9 pdr facing port and starboard respectively.
-She also had mounting points for up to eight swivel guns, and was estimated by the Smithsonian to displace 29 LT.
-Late in her construction General Arnold ordered that her aft deck be raised to accommodate a mortar.
+She also had mounting points for up to eight swivel guns and was estimated by the Smithsonian to displace 29 LT.
+Late in her construction, Arnold ordered that her aft deck be raised to accommodate a mortar.
 After the mortar exploded during a test firing at Fort Ticonderoga, this modification was undone.
 To maintain equilibrium, ballast rocks were probably used in the aft portion of the boat once the mortar was removed.
 For the relative comfort of its crew, the boat had a canvas awning aft of the mast, and fascines were probably lashed to its sides to diffuse musket fire aimed at the boat.